 They're dying.

-And then I guess if they at some point what they're doing is dangerous, I guess you have to step in.
+And then I guess if they, at some point, what they're doing is dangerous, I guess you have to step in.

-Uh bar owner said she won't stop patrons from pulling their stools together because they're adults.
+A bar owner said she won't stop patrons from pulling their stools together because they're adults.

-You know, I like some of the ingenuity of of what they're doing to open salons for manicures and pedicures.
+You know, I like some of the ingenuity of what they're doing to open salons for manicures and pedicures.

 I want to know that they work.